-David’s slide guitars have always been a big part of Pink Floyd’s sound.
-In the early days he followed the tradition of Syd, using different slide techniques to create effects and soundscapes.
-By the mid 70’s David mainly used lap steels and created some of his most memorable solos.
+David Gilmour’s slide guitars has always been a big part of Pink Floyd’s sound.
+In the early days, he followed the tradition of Syd, using different slide techniques to create effects and soundscapes.
+By the mid 70s David mainly used lap steels and with them, he created some of his most memorable solos.

 Fender 1000 Pedal Steel

 During Pink Floyd’s US tour in October 1970, David bought a couple of second hand guitars at a pawn shop in Seattle.
 Among these were a Fender 1000 pedal steel.

 The Fender 1000 model has two necks with 8 strings on each (David most likely used only 6 of them), Fender humbucker pickups, tone and volume controls and a neck selector switch, as well as 10 pedals.
 David would rarely or more likely never, use the pedals and they were later removed from the 1000 as also seen in the 2003 BBC Dark Side of the Moon documentary.

 The Fender 1000 pedal steel was first used for the recording of One of These Days and possibly Pillow of Winds (Meddle 1971).
 David did however, perform One of these Days on a Fender Stratocaster, with an open Em chord (E B E G B E), on subsequent tours between 1971 – 1973, including the filming of the Live at Pompeii performance in October 1971, as the pedal steel apparently was too inconvenient to drag around on tours.

 The Fender 1000 twin neck pedal steel was again extensively featured on the 1972 – 1973 Dark Side of the Moon recording sessions.
 Notably on Breathe and Great Gig in the Sky.
 Both songs recorded with an open G6 tuning (D G D G B E).